Ceyair Wright

-Ceyair J. Wright (born December 19, 2002) is an American college football cornerback for the Nebraska Cornhuskers.
-He previously played for the USC Trojans.
-Wright is also an actor most known for his role in Space Jam: A New Legacy.
+Ceyair J. Wright (born December 19, 2002) is an American professional football cornerback for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the USC Trojans and Nebraska Cornhuskers.
+Wright is also an actor most known for his roles in Space Jam: A New Legacy, American Skin, and Magic '85.

 Early life

 Wright attended Loyola High School located on Los Angeles, California.
 Coming out of high school, Wright was rated as a four-star recruit, where he also held offers from schools such as Arizona State, Michigan, Notre Dame, Oregon, and USC.
 Ultimately, Wright decided to commit to play college football for the USC Trojans.

 College career

 USC

 During his three-year career with the Trojans from 2021 through 2023, Wright appeared in 23 games where he notched 41 tackles with one being for a loss, five pass deflections, and an interception for USC.
 After the 2023 season, he entered his name into the NCAA transfer portal.

 Nebraska

 Wright transferred to play for the Nebraska Cornhuskers.
 In week four of the 2024 season, he notched six tackles with one being for a loss, a sack, and a forced fumble against Illinois.
 In week 11 versus his former team USC, Wright tallied four tackles, a blocked field goal, and an interception which he returned 27 yards for his first career touchdown.